Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: Results

 \subsection{4MOST}

 Without an observational sample to compare against, we aim to provide a simple prediction of what to expect from the 4MOST 100PC sub-survey by the end of the survey around 2031.
-Our simulations account for the part-sky coverage and the 4MOST 100\,pc sub-survey magnitude limit of $G \leq 19.5$, but neglect the fibre-fed spectroscopic selection function.
-As with DESI, 4MOST will select white dwarfs randomly from the input catalogue of \citet{GentileFusillo_2021}.
+Our simulations account for the part-sky coverage and the 4MOST 100PC sub-survey magnitude limit of $G \leq 19.5$, but neglect the fibre-fed spectroscopic selection function.
+As with DESI, 4MOST will select white dwarfs randomly from the input catalogue of \citet{GentileFusillo_2021}, so the bias from the selection function is expected to be small.
 The key difference is that 4MOST relies on the more complete \textit{Gaia} DR3, whereas DESI used DR2.
-Not all white dwarfs within the footprint are expected to be selected, primarily because the significantly smaller fibre resolving power compared to \textit{Gaia} excludes targets near neighbouring sources, but also because of time-pressure from other sub-surveys.
-However, since the white dwarf selection operates in a largely random fashion, we expect only a first-order reduction in completeness relative to a truly volume-limited sample (by a few percent up to $\approx$30 per cent), with no current evidence for colour-, magnitude-, or distance-dependent biases.
+Not all white dwarfs within the footprint are expected to be selected, primarily because the significantly smaller fibre spatial resolving power compared to \textit{Gaia} excludes targets near neighbouring sources, but also because of time-pressure from other sub-surveys.
+However, since the white dwarf selection operates in a largely random fashion, we only expect an overall reduction in completeness relative to a truly volume-limited sample (by a few percent up to $\approx$30 per cent), with no current evidence for colour-, magnitude-, or distance-dependent biases, except for the previously mentioned apparent magnitude limit.